I first saw Forbidden Planet in 1956, the year it was released by MGM. I was 10.

 The plot embodying this irony is based on the insights from both literature and psychology.
 In Shakespeare's The Tempest, an exiled duke has become a benevolent dictator on his small island.
 His daughter Miranda fears the monster Caliban, native to the island, whom Prospero has enslaved.
 In the movie, Dr. Morbius is a dictator on the planet Altair IV who lives alone with his daughter Altaira.
 The identity of the unknown monster on the planet drives the story.

-Sigmund Freud's book The Interpretation of Dreams proposed his theory of human personality in 1899.
+Sigmund Freud's 1899 book The Interpretation of Dreams expresses his ideas on human personality in 1899.
 He theorizes that it is divided into three domains.
 The EGO functions as our rational faculty and makes decisions based on reality.
 The SUPEREGO has a socialization function that gives us a conscience enabling us to live together in society.
 The ID provides our energy, fueling all instinctive drives.
 In the story, Dr. Morbius believes, having uncovered the technological secrets of the extinct Krell race, that he is driven by ego.
 This misguided belief is the central irony in the story.

 Forbidden Planet inspires this site for two reasons.
 In my later years I've come to believe that irony is built into the fabric of our lives.
 Further, the best science-fiction teaches not only about technology but must teach us something important about ourselves.
 The setting and themes of Forbidden Planet entitle us to believe that the human condition is not limited to our sentient species alone; it's about the ironies of life anywhere in the universe, in any way.